black-archives/website/CONTRIBUTING.md

 # Contributing

 This repository sets up a basic Wordpress app with a MySQL database using Docker Compose.
-It comes with a bash script, `entrypoint.sh`, that can be used to start and stop the wordpress app, connect to the database, and create a fresh `docker-compose.yaml` file.
+It comes with a bash script, `scripts/entrypoint.sh`, that can be used to start and stop the wordpress app, connect to the database, and create a fresh `docker-compose.yaml` file.

 Shortcuts: